paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

 - **Overview**: HedgeDoc is an open-source, real-time collaborative Markdown editor.
 It allows multiple users to edit a document simultaneously, making it an excellent tool for collaborative writing and content creation.
 By setting up [your own instance of Docsify-This](https://docsify-this.net/#/?id=looking-for-even-more-customization-and-control) you can configure Docsify-This to display Markdown files located on your own HedgeDoc server
 - **Key Points**:
   - **Real-Time Collaboration**: Multiple users can edit the same document at the same time, with changes visible instantly.
-  - **Markdown Support**: HedgeDoc provides robust Markdown support with live preview, making it easy to see the formatted output as you write.
+  - **Markdown Support**: HedgeDoc provides robust Markdown support with live preview, making it easy to see the formatted output as you write..
-  - **Integration**: HedgeDoc can be used alongside version control systems like GitHub, allowing teams to draft and refine content collaboratively before committing it to a repository.
   - **Ease of Use**: With its user-friendly interface, HedgeDoc is accessible to users of all skill levels, requiring no prior experience with Markdown or version control systems.
 - **Activity**: Create a document on the demo HedgeDoc server, invite collaborators, and work together on the content.
 Then, display that document using the Docsify-This instance at https://hibbitts-design.github.io/hedgedoc-docsify-this.
 - **Resources**: